dongli/legacy-starman/README.md

 This is the rewrite of my previous work [PACKMAN](https://github.com/dongli/packman).
 There are some flaws in PACKMAN, so I want to eliminate them in STARMAN, and bring some new features:

+- Precompiled binary
 - Remote installation
-- Precompiled binary
-- Be nice with system packages

 I try to use the best practices in Ruby, so if you are a Rubyist, join me.

 # Authors

 - Li Dong <dongli.init@gmail.com>
+- WAIT FOR YOU :seat: